johnamdickson/portfolio-project-4/README.md

 ### Existing Features
 - __Navbar__
-  - The main feature of the navbar is th site logo which also comprises a link to the home page.
+  - The main feature of the navbar is the site logo which also comprises a link to the home page.
   - A navbar menu with dynamic links dependant on user status and permissions.
 If no user logged in then only login or register are visible.
 If user is logged in then home, emissions, checks and logout are visible.
 Superusers have an additional menu item called admin which directs the user to the Django admin panel.<br><br>
   ![navbar](README-files/navbar.png)
 - __Footer__